 I will give a disclaimer and say that I am counting YouTube as TV because with smart TVs, basically anything that can be put on a TV screen counts.
 Also, there are a lot of shows on Nick Jr. that have a info at the beginning of each show saying how they are educational, but I’m not counting that.
 The exeuctives at Nick are really grasping for straws when they say Peppa Pig teaches collaboration skills.
 The only thing Peppa teaches kids is how to speak with a British accent and how to jump in muddy puddles….which is a really great thing for them to learn.

-Okay with that being said, here are 3 shows that you might not realize are educational:
+Okay with that being said, here are 3 shows that you might not realize are educational that your toddler will love:

 I’ll start by saying if you’re a parent and you don’t know who Blippi is, consider yourself lucky.
 The way I describe Blippi to people who don’t know is that he’s basically a mix of Pee-Wee Herman mixed with Bill Nye the Science Guy (before he became Bill Nye the Political Guy).
 Anyway, at first when my son stumbled on Blippi on YouTube my wife and I were horrified.
 We weren’t 100% sure who Blippi was, and he looked and acted like a complete idiot.